 The entire mold was re-used to create Listen N Fun Tripwire (v2) (1985), Tiger Force Tripwire (v3) (1988), and Tripwire (v4) (2001).

 Note that the figure's head only turns left and right - it does not allow the head to look up and down.
 The heads only turned left and right until the the swivel ball head that was introduced in 1985 (Series Four).

-In the United Kingdom and Europe, Tripwire was colored black and gray, packaged with the S.A.S.
+Tripwire was released on Action Force cards in the United Kingdom and Europe.
+Additionally, Tripwire was colored black and gray, packaged with the S.A.S.
 F.A.N.G. copter, and released as Blades.
 This version of the figure was also available as a convention exclusive in 1992.